danchoi/kindlefodder/README.md

 Read on if you're interested in learning how to contribute recipes for turning web documentation for other products and services into Kindle ebooks.

-If you want to turn web content into an ebook don't have the time or skill to write the Kindlefodder recipe, you can post an [issue][issues] requesting help from someone who might be interested in writing that recipe.
+If you want to turn web content into an ebook but don't have the time or skill to write the Kindlefodder recipe, you can post an [issue][issues] requesting help from someone who might be interested in writing that recipe.